dev-dimas/torrin/README.md

 # Torrin

-A modular, TypeScript-first upload engine for large files with resumable, chunked uploads.
+A modular, TypeScript-first upload engine for large files with resumable upload and chunk-level control.

 ## Features